jofaval/robust-search/doc/en/parameters.md

 | options.caseSensitive |    no    | `Boolean` | Will it take into account upper/lower case difference? | `false` |

 ## IsMatch/IsNotMatch parameters
-**Returns** `Boolean`
+Compare two strings to see if there is a match between them, either because they are the same, or because they are similar **Returns** `Boolean`
 | name     | required |   type   | description                      | default |
 |----------|:--------:|:--------:|----------------------------------|:-------:|